COVID-19 Vaccinations – as of the 19th February 2021

 Why haven’t I been contacted about a vaccination?

-If you are 70 or over or on the Shielded Patient List, then it is likely that you have been contacted by the NHS already.
-If you haven’t, this could be for a number of reasons, but is most likely to be because you are not registered with a GP or have recently moved, and we therefore don’t have your contact details.
+If you haven’t been contacted, this could be for a number of reasons, but is most likely to be because you are not registered with a GP or have recently moved, and we therefore don’t have your correct contact details.

 If you have never registered with a GP or haven’t been to a GP for a number of years, we would recommend speaking with your local practice about registering.
 As well as getting access to Covid-19 vaccines, being registered with a GP also means you are invited to important health checks such as for cancer or heart disease, and can access care easier when you need it.